 "Star Trek: Lower Decks" (2380) is an animated series that follows the support crew aboard the USS Cerritos, a less glamorous Starfleet ship.

-The show offers a humorous and irreverent take on the Star Trek universe, highlighting the often overlooked adventures and mishaps of the lower-ranking officers as they navigate their duties, relationships, and unexpected encounters.
+The show offers a humorous and irreverent take on the Star Trek universe.
+It highlights the often-overlooked lower-ranking officers' adventures and mishaps as they navigate their duties, relationships, and unexpected encounters.

 13. Star Trek: Prodigy (Year: 2383)